 The potential demand for microcredits, to talling around USD 250 billion, significantly exceeds the capital available for granting loans.
 This relationship impressively demonstrates the undeveloped growth potential of the sector.
 More recently, the definition of microcredit has expanded to include small and medium-sized enterprise financing.

 Existing sources of funding for SMEs in emerging and frontier markets are unofficial money lenders, commercial credit, leasing and supplier credit.
 While key to providing access to much needed capital, they can be subject to terms that are difficult to meet and are generally not motivated by establishing positive social impact objectives.
 So, addressing the needs of small and medium-sized enterprises in low-incomeeconomies represents not only a tangible value chain but also an important social and financial value creation opportunity for impact investors.

 The microfinance investment industry has developed into an attractive asset class, mostly due to the dual return profile.
-MFI investments enable investors to adopt a dual investment approacht hat pays attention to both social and financial returns.
+Microfinance investments enable investors to adopt a dual investment approacht hat pays attention to both social and financial returns.

+From a social point of view, investors contribute to alleviating poverty indeveloping countries by fostering the development of the microfinance sector,e.g. by narrowing down the funding gap and by providing stable and fullcurrency-hedged funding for MFIs.
 This enables MFIs to strengthen their capital structure, and some very developed MFIs are sometimes even able to leverage foreign subordinated loans.
-Ultimately, the more microloans can be granted to micro-borrowers, the morepoverty can be alleviated in developing countries, on the whole.
+Ultimately, the more microloans can be granted to micro-borrowers, the more poverty can be alleviated in developing countries, on the whole.

 First, the most advanced microfinance institutions exhibit an attractive financial return.For investors, the strong credit quality of micro-borrowers is attractive as it also strengthens the financial position of a whole MFI.
 Ultimately, the profitability of their investments can be increase dand the probability that original investments are fully paid back at maturity is raised at the same time.